MalayAgr/leetcode/easy/explanations/palindrome_number.md

 ### Time Complexity

-Since the number is converted to a string and then reversed, the time complexity is $\mathcal{O}(k)$, where $k$ is the number of digits in the number.
+Since the number is converted to a string and then reversed, the time complexity is $\mathcal{O}(n)$, where $n$ is the number of digits in the number.

 ## Solution 2 - Construct Reverse Using Mod 10